Food Waste Prevention Week 2024!

 FRIDAY, APR 5 5:00 – 6:00 PM

-Need an “off-the-shelf” team-building activity aligned with your workplace’s efforts to prevent food waste?
-Learn how to lead a team of co-workers in the 4-week Make the Most of Food @ Home challenge in which households track discarded food, take action, and share ideas and results.
-In this webinar, Recycle Leaders will introduce the what, why, and how of the challenge and create the opportunity to meet seriously fun team leaders who maintained high retention rates and achieved reported reductions in food waste greater than 50%.
+Did you miss this during FWPW?
+No worries, you can watch the webinar to learn how to lead a team of co-workers in the 4-week Make the Most of Food @ Home challenge in which households track discarded food, take action, and share ideas and results.
+Recycle Leaders introduced the what, why, and how of the challenge and seriously fun team leaders shared how they maintained high retention rates and achieved reported reductions in food waste greater than 50%.

 Presented by: Recycle Leaders